watson-developer-cloud/java-sdk/README.md

     1. On the left side of the page, click **Service Credentials** to view your service credentials.
     1. Copy `username` and `password`(`api_key` for AlchemyAPI).

 You can set the correct API Endpoint for your service calling setEndPoint().
+For example, if you have the conversation service in Germany, the Endpoint may be "https://gateway-fra.watsonplatform.net/conversation/api", and you will need to call myConversationService.sentEndPoint("https://gateway-fra.watsonplatform.net/conversation/api").

 Once you have credentials, copy config.properties.example to src/test/resources/config.properties, and fill them in as necessary.